Advance your career with an online MBA in Supply Chain Management.

 Description: Analysis of policy formulation and implementation from a company-wide standpoint; emphasis on integration of knowledge and approaches across functional areas; both endogenous and exogenous factors that affect company policies; and the role of the firm in society.

-Prerequisites: All CBK courses and/or foundation courses and satisfactory completion of 24 credit hours in the MBA program or approval of MBA director.
+Prerequisites: All core or foundation courses and satisfactory completion of 24 credit hours in the MBA program or approval of MBA director.

 Supply Chain Management courses (12 credits)